bcosenza/patus/tune/README.md

 > sudo apt install oracle-java8-installer
 ```

-Be sure that your JAVA_HOME is correctly defined, for example with:
+Be sure to set your JAVA_HOME environment variable to point to the installed JDK.
+Additionally, set your PATH environment variable.
+For example, run the following commands if using Solaris.
 ```
 > export JAVA_HOME=/usr/lib/jvm/java-8-oracle
+> PATH=$JAVA_HOME/bin:$PATH;
+> export PATH
 ```
-also add to PATH the /usr/lib/jvm/java-8-oracle/bin folder.

-Check whether you are really using the Oracle JVM with:
+In case of multiple JAva installation, you can check whether you are really using the Oracle JVM with:
 ```
 > java -version
 ```